Lulker/wam/Readme.md

 * Classes start with a lowercase character (for class-type declaration), then PascalCase
 * Methods and Attributes are lowercase, using underscore separation whenever needed
 * K&R Style indentation where braces are omitted whenever possible
+* Function definition does not end with ; unless mandatory

 #Compile instructions